jtcoolen/bot/README.md

 ### As a GitHub App

-Note: Installing as a GitHub App is still in an experimental stage and you may frequently receive requests to expand permissions.
+Note: Installation as a GitHub App is still in an experimental stage and you may frequently receive requests to expand permissions.

 Note: All the repositories that use the bot and belong to the same